bahrmichael/bahrmichael.github.io/_posts/2020-10-29-timestream.md

 ## Summary

 I moved my timeseries data to Timestream, but added another DynamoDB table for precomputing user facing data.
-While my cost stayed roughly the same, I now have **cheap long term storage**.
+While my cost stayed roughly the same, I now have **cheap long term storage at 12% of the previous price**.

 DynamoDB is faster for targeted queries, whereas **Timestream is better for analytics** that include large amounts of data.
 You can **combine both and precompute** data that needs fast access.